oeyoews/nvim/README.md

 ## 📖 Wiki

-- For more details, please read the code or check this [📖 nvim wiki](https://gitlab.com/oeyoews/nvim/-/wikis/home)
+- For more details, please read the code or check this [nvim wiki](https://gitlab.com/oeyoews/nvim/-/wikis/home)

 ## 🔗 Links